-The 2019–20 coronavirus pandemic is an ongoing pandemic of coronavirus disease 2019 (COVID-19) in which severe body intoxication and problems with the respiratory and digestive systems are noted.
+The 2019 to 2020 coronavirus pandemic is an ongoing pandemic of coronavirus disease 2019 (COVID-19), where severe body intoxication and problems with the respiratory and digestive systems can occur.

-A coronavirus is a type of virus that originally transfers from animals to humans, causing a range of illnesses from the common cold to more severe diseases such Severe Acute Respiratory Syndrome (SARS-CoV) and Middle East Respiratory Syndrome (MERS-CoV).
-While not as deadly as the 2002–2003 SARS outbreak on a per-case basis, COVID-19 (the disease produced by the virus) is much more infectious and poses a particular threat to the elderly and individuals with preexisting immuno-compromised conditions.
+A coronavirus is a virus that initially transfers from animals to humans, causing illnesses from the common cold to more severe diseases, such as Severe Acute Respiratory Syndrome (SARS-CoV) and Middle East Respiratory Syndrome (MERS-CoV).
+While not as deadly as the 2002 to 2003 SARS outbreak on a per-case basis, COVID-19 (the disease produced by the virus) is much more infectious.
+It poses a particular threat to older people and individuals with preexisting immuno-compromised conditions.

-At Cointelegraph, we are paying close attention to the pandemic and its impact on technology, society and politics.
+At Cointelegraph, we are closely monitoring the pandemic and its effects on technology, society and political landscapes.